 Rural Medicine – It is hard to learn medicine if you do not go out and try on your skill set.
 Doing a rural rotation allows you to see what rural medicine is like, see some of this beautiful state and experience the breadth of family medicine.
 We send you out into the rural communities of Idaho for 2 weeks in R1, 4 weeks in R2 and R3 years.

 Longitudinal – These allow you to learn sub-specialty medicine, out-patient peds and augment your personal interests in medicine for 4 weeks in R2 and 12 weeks in the R3 year

-Electives – 4 weeks each year can be spent away from the program.
+Electives – These allow you to gain more knowledge in ways that help you grow and prepare you for your future practice.
+You have 4 weeks in R2 and R3 year that can be spent away from the program, either for international or job preparation rotations.
 6 weeks in R2 and 8 weeks in R3 year